Home » New York » Statue of Liberty tickets

 Depending on where you take the Statue of Liberty ferry, here is the route the ferries take and the stops they make.

-All Liberty Cruises which sail from Battery Park in New York first go to Liberty Island, where the Statue of Liberty stands in all its glory.
+All Liberty Cruises that sail from Battery Park in New York first go to Liberty Island, where the Statue of Liberty stands in all its glory.

 Then they sail to Ellis Island and finally back to Battery Park.